F64116045/Replication_ErasureCoding_Object_Store/Readme.md

 - **Self-Healing System**
     - **Leader Election**: Background `Healer` nodes compete for leadership to prevent race conditions.
-    - **Auto-Repair**: Automatically reconstructs missing EC shards or copies missing replicas.
-    - **Zombie Cleanup**: Rolls back stalled pending transactions automatically.
+    - **Active Polling (Maintenance)**: Periodically scans metadata to repair bit rot or insufficient replicas (Partial Writes).
+    - **Crash Recovery (WAL Consumer)**: Listens to the write-ahead log to detect and "resurrect" orphaned transactions caused by API Gateway failures.

 - **Log-Centric Architecture**
     - **Redpanda as WAL**: Decouples the Write-Ahead Log from metadata storage.
-It utilizes sequential disk I/O to provide high-throughput durability guarantees.
+Provides crash recovery guarantees.
-    - **Etcd for Metadata**: Ensures strong consistency for object location maps, hashes, and configuration, acting as the single source of truth for system state.
+    - **Etcd for Metadata**: Acts as the single source of truth.
-    - **Stateless API Gateway**: The API layer is purely computational, allowing for horizontal scaling without complex state coordination.

-- **Async I/O Storage Engine**
-    - **Non-blocking Write-Back**: Storage nodes utilize an in-memory `WriteQueue` and background I/O workers to handle disk operations.
-    - **Latency Optimization**: Disk write latency is decoupled from the API response time, reducing storage node response latency from milliseconds to microseconds.
+    - **Best-Effort Availability**: The system accepts partial writes (e.g., 1/3 replicas) to ensure high availability, marking them as `dirty` for background repair (Eventual Consistency).

 ## Architecture